Race and capital punishment in the United States

 The relationship between race and capital punishment in the United States has been studied extensively.
 As of 2014, 42 percent of those on death row in the United States were Black.
 As of October 2002, there were 12 executions of White defendants where the murder victim was Black, however, there were 178 executed defendants who were Black with a White murder victim.
 Since then, the number of white defendants executed where the murder victim was black has increased to just 21 (less than 1.36 percent of all executions), whereas the number of Black defendants executed where the murder victim was White has increased to 299 (nearly 19.4 percent of all executions).
 54 percent of people wrongfully convicted and sentenced to death in the United States are black.

+Approximately 13.5% of death row inmates are of Hispanic or Latino descent.
+In 2019, individuals identified as Hispanic and Latino Americans accounted for 5.5% of homicides.
+Hispanic and Latino Americans make up 19% of the total US population.

+Approximately 1.81% of death row inmates are of Asian descent.
+Asian Americans make up 7% of the total US population.

 Executions by race and race of victim

 Since 1991, the NAACP Legal Defense and Educational Fund has produced quarterly reports containing statistics related to capital punishment in the United States.
 The reports include a breakdown of the death row population by race, the race of those executed, as well as the race of the victims in each case.